-Travelling by train between cities
+Travelling between cities

 Train rides from Tallinn normally take 2 hours to Rakvere, 2.5 to Viljandi, 3 to Jõhvi or Tartu and 3.5 to Narva.